ankorstore/yokai/docs/modules/fxcore.md

 - a [bootstrapper](https://github.com/ankorstore/yokai/blob/main/fxcore/bootstrap.go)
 - a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) system, based on [Fx](https://github.com/uber-go/fx)
-- a dedicated HTTP server
+- a dedicated core HTTP server
 - pre-enabled [config](fxconfig.md), [health check](fxhealthcheck.md), [log](fxlog.md), [trace](fxtrace.md), [metrics](fxmetrics.md) and [generate](fxgenerate.md) modules
 - an extension system for Yokai `built-in`, [contrib](https://github.com/ankorstore/yokai-contrib) or your `own` modules

-The core HTTP server runs automatically on a dedicated port (default `8081`), to serve:
+The `core HTTP server` runs automatically on a dedicated port (default `8081`), to serve:

 - the dashboard: UI to get an overview of your application
 - the debug endpoints: to expose information about your build, config, loaded modules, etc.
 - the health check endpoints: to expose the configured [health check probes](fxhealthcheck.md#probes-registration) of your application
 - the metrics endpoint: to expose all [collected metrics](fxmetrics.md#metrics-registration) from your application

-Whatever your type of application (HTTP, gRPC, worker, etc.), all platform concerns are handled by this dedicated server:
+Whatever your type of application (HTTP, gRPC, worker, etc.), all `platform concerns` are handled by this dedicated server:

 - to avoid to expose sensitive information (health checks, metrics, debug, etc.) to your users